-KYBKYR works to empower young people to address their Sexual and Reproductive Health and Rights (SRHR) by delivering Comprehensive Sexuality Education that provides stigma-free and rights-affirming information on issues of gender, sexuality, health, rights, and advocate for the same at community, state and national level.
+The Know Your Body Know Your Rights (KYBKYR) programme works to empower adolescents and youth across NCR, Bihar and Uttar Pradesh by delivering stigma-free and rights-affirming information on issues of health, sexuality and human rights, and enables them to advocate for their well-being at the personal, community, state and national levels.

 It is based on the belief that adolescents and youth across urban, rural, socio-economic and cultural differences have a strong capacity to understand and engage with issues that directly impact them.
 But, formal educational or community environments often do not recognize this.
 Thus young people have limited access to comprehensive information on issues of health, gender and Human Rights, which especially disempowers young women and girls who are marginalised on account of their gender over and above differences in caste, class and age.

 The KYBKYR programme design is directly informed by our outreach among marginalised adolescents and youth.
 Its implementation is youth-led with